KoenRijpstra/helius-sdk/README.md

 ## **Webhooks**

-Helius webhooks are the perfect way of building event driven systems on Solana.
+Helius webhooks are the perfect way of building event-driven systems on Solana.

 Simply select the transaction type(s) to detect, the accounts to watch, and the webhook handler.